info201b-au2022/project-zahrafiroz/docs/p01-proposal.md

 ## Limitations
 The most pressing limitations we will likely encounter in our work and need to address are limitations with how accurate our conclusions can be due to the nature of some of the data and limitations with how much we can extrapolate our findings to reality.
 With the first limitation, we expect to make reasonably strong conclusions from our data analysis, but there is a major issue of whether or not the data we make that analysis on is complete.
 We suspect the data might be incomplete and not fully represent reality due to the hard-to-record nature of climate change health impacts, along with the relative imprecision of the data on the group effects of climate change health impacts.
 Thus, when we finally do our analysis, there is a chance that we will unable to fully capture which effects of climate change on health are predominant, and which groups are most affected by climate-related health issues.

+A final limitation we believe we will possibly encounter is a limitation on the breadth/depth of our analysis due to limits on how much time we can dedicate to the project.
+Limitations based on allotment of time are a common occurrence in many projects and, with our project specifically, we believe that limits on how much time we can allot to the project may affect the depth and breadth of our analyses.

 ## References:
 Cabral, H., Fonseca, V., Sousa, T., & Costa Leal, M. (2019, July 31).
 Synergistic effects of